verge-io/docs/docs/product-guide/sriov.md

 5. Click **Submit** to finish creating the new resource group.

-After the resource group is selected (or created), a **Success** message should appear indicating resource rules were created for the device(s).
+After the resource group is selected/created, a **Success** message should appear indicating resource rules were created for the device(s).

-6. **A reboot of the associated node(s) may be necessary** a message will appear at the top of the Resource Manager dashboard.
+6. **A reboot of the associated node(s) may be necessary**; a message will appear at the top of the Resource Manager dashboard.
 !!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."

-The resource group dashboard (presented after you select or create a group for passthrough) is presented, where the auto-generated resource rules can be accessed.
+The resource group dashboard contains the resource rules that were auto-generated for your selected devices.
 You can click an individual rule to view configuration detail.
-A system-created rule can be edited as needed; for example, the Node filter can be changed to -- None -- to include matching devices from all nodes.
-Information regarding resource rules is available at: [Resource Rules](/product-guide/devpass-overview#resourcerules).
+A system-created rule can be modified as needed; for example, the *Node* filter can be changed to *-- None --* to include matching devices from all nodes.
+Information regarding resource rules is available at: [**Device Passthrough Overview - Resource Rules**](/product-guide/devpass-overview#resource-rules)

 ## VM/Guest Configuration

-1. Navigate to the dashboard of the desired VM (From the main dashboard click **Machines** on the left menu; **Virtual Machines;** double-click desired VM in the listing)
+1. Navigate to the **VM dashboard** (Main Dashboard > Machines > Virtual Machines > double-click desired VM in the listing)
 2. Click **Devices** on the left menu.
 3. Click **New** on the left menu.
-!!! tip "You can also attach devices to a VM via Resource Manager: from the Resource Group dashboard -> double-click the desired SR-IOV Group -> View Machine Devices -> New; select the VM from the Machine dropdown list."
+!!! tip "You can also attach devices to a VM via Resource Manager: from the Resource Group dashboard > double-click the desired SR-IOV Group > View Machine Devices > New; select the VM from the Machine dropdown list."

 ### Device Entry Form fields